siment/product-list-block-cache/README.md

 ## Description

-A simple module that adds cache information to `Mage_Catalog_Block_Product_List` and thereby enabling block caching for product lists
+A simple module that adds cache information to `Mage_Catalog_Block_Product_List` - thereby enabling block caching on product lists.

+This module was created for a tutorial on [Minute.no](http://www.minute.no).

 ## Installation